-Three hundred and nineteen foals were born in our foaling unit in 2022 (2021:303), another year-on-year increase.
-There were 219 born in 2019.
-We welcomed thirty-eight foals owned by the stud and syndicate partners (2021: 37).
-These included foals by proven sires Invincible Spirit, Dark Angel, Night of Thunder, Mehmas, Starspangledbanner and Showcasing.
+368 foals were born in our foaling unit in 2023 (2022: 319), another year-on-year increase while there were 219 born in 2019.
+We welcomed 35 foals owned by the Stud and syndicate partners (2022: 38).
+These included foals by proven sires Invincible Spirit, Night of Thunder, Oasis Dream, Starspangledbanner and Acclamation.

-Our highest priced yearling was once again by Invincible Spirit, a filly out of Sea Mona which sold for €187,000.
-Our foals sold particularly well with the highlight being a Night of Thunder colt out of Persona Grata selling for €280,000.
+Our highest priced yearling was once again by Invincible Spirit, a filly out of Aimhirgin Lass which sold for €140,000.
+Our foals sold well with the highlight being a Night of Thunder colt out of Sagrada Familia selling for €210,000.